simonryrie/fac-ws_ai_assisted_development/PROMPTS.md

 Then refresh your memory by checking `HISTORY.md`.
 Review the `ARCHITECTURE.md` and `FUNCTIONAL.md` to understand what we are building.

-We are working through `TICKETS.md` and are on ticket [TICKET_NUMBER].
+We are working through `TO-DO.md` and are on task [`TASK_NUMBER`].

 **Before implementing anything:**

-1. Confirm you understand the current ticket requirements
+1. Confirm you understand the current task requirements
 2. Ask if you should reference any specific standards from `CLAUDE.md`
-3. Only implement what's specified in this ticket
+3. Only implement what's specified in this task

 As you implement, explain: